apache/flink/docs/dev/table/common.zh.md

 val tableEnv = ... // see "Create a TableEnvironment" section

 // create an input Table
-tableEnv.executeSql("CREATE TEMPORARY TABLE table1 ... with ( 'connector' = ... )")
+tableEnv.executeSql("CREATE TEMPORARY TABLE table1 ...
+WITH ( 'connector' = ... )")
 // register an output Table
-tableEnv.executeSql("CREATE TEMPORARY TABLE outputTable ... with ( 'connector' = ... )")
+tableEnv.executeSql("CREATE TEMPORARY TABLE outputTable ...
+WITH ( 'connector' = ... )")

 // create a Table from a Table API query val table2 = tableEnv.from("table1").select(...)